achul123/MujinaBaseV2/README.md

 The return type must be the same as the target method's one \
 The first parameter must be of type Canceler. \
 If the target method is static, the second parameter type must be targetClass (it will hold this object). \
-The ramaining parameters must be the same as the target method ones.
+The remaining parameters must be the same as the target method ones.

 You can set `canceler.cancel = true`, to immediately return and cancel the execution of the method, in this case the return value will be the one returned by the event handler.\
 If not canceled, the return value of the event handler is ignored.